aaleccoder/androidLLM/README.md

    npx expo start
    ```

-3. Enter your Gemini API key in the app settings
+3. Open the app and configure your API keys in Settings (sidebar > Manage API Keys)

 ## Running the App